-The Strive FAANG 2.0 ETF is a non-diversified Fund.
+The Strive U.S. Energy ETF, Strive U.S. Semiconductor ETF, Strive FAANG 2.0 ETF are each a non-diversified Fund.

-The Fund offers and issues Shares at NAV only in aggregations of a specified number of Shares, generally in exchange for a basket of securities included in the Index, together with the deposit of a specified cash payment, or, in certain circumstances, for an all cash payment.
+Each Fund offers and issues Shares at NAV only in aggregations of a specified number of Shares, generally in exchange for a basket of securities included in the Index, together with the deposit of a specified cash payment, or, in certain circumstances, for an all cash payment.
 Shares of the Fund will be listed and traded on the Exchange.
 Shares will trade on the Exchange at market prices that may be below, at, or above NAV.

 Unlike mutual funds, Shares are not individually redeemable securities.
-Rather, the Fund issues and redeems Shares on a continuous basis at NAV, only in Creation Units of 10,000 Shares, which amount may be changed from time to time.
+Rather, each Fund issues and redeems Shares on a continuous basis at NAV, only in Creation Units.
+As of the date of this SAI, Creation Units are comprised of as follows: